-The J.D./M.B.A. program requires completion of 124 academic credits (76 credits in law and 48 credits in M.B.A. courses).
-Nine credits of M.B.A. coursework will count towards the J.D. degree requirements, and 9 credits of J.D. coursework will count towards the M.B.A. degree requirements.
-The program also requires: (1) completion of the graduation requirements of both programs; (2) meeting the Law Center's Residency Requirement; (3) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.B.A. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies); and (4) specific upperclass J.D. courses that must be taken to fulfill distribution requirements for either the Corporate Law or Public Policy focus, as outlined below.
+The J.D./M.B.A. program requires completion of 124 academic credits (76 credits of Law Center courses and 48 credits of M.B.A. work, with 9 credits of M.B.A. coursework counted toward the J.D. degree and 9 credits of J.D. coursework counted toward the M.B.A. degree).
+The program also requires: (1) completion of the graduation requirements of both programs; (2) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.B.A. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies); and (3) specific upperclass J.D. courses that must be taken to fulfill distribution requirements for either the Corporate Law or Public Policy focus, as outlined below.

 The required 124 J.D./M.B.A. academic credits are distributed as follows:

-45 credits in upperclass law courses, including Professional Responsibility and satisfactory completion of the upperclass legal writing requirement.
+46 credits in upperclass law courses, including Professional Responsibility and satisfactory completion of the upperclass legal writing requirement.
+Students matriculating in Fall 2016 or later must also complete 6 credits of experiential coursework.
 Credit requirements will vary depending upon the student's choice of courses within the Corporate Law or Public Policy focus area, as described below;

-39 credits of required M.B.A. core classes.
+36 credits of required M.B.A. core classes.
 Core classes include Structure of Global Industries (SGI), Financial Reporting Fundamentals, Financial Markets and Corporate Decision Making, Managerial Statistics, Firm Analysis and Strategy, Analysis and Reporting of Financial Information, Marketing Analysis and Customer Strategy, Leadership & Social Intelligence, Analytical Problem Solving, Operations, and Business and Public Policy in a Global Economy.
-Core classes also include one Integrative Learning Experience.; and
+As a part of your electives, you will also take one Integrative Learning Experience.; and

-9 credits of M.B.A. electives in the second, third, and/or fourth year.
+12 credits of M.B.A. core and elective classes in the second, third, and/or fourth year.
 Specifically, students will take Principled Leadership in Business & Society and the Global Business Experience in their third year.

 CORPORATE LAW FOCUS